 Whether you enjoy cozying up by the fire with a cup of hot chocolate or partaking in outdoor snow activities, the winter season has plenty to offer.
 And for those who are fans of snowy weather, it’s a beautiful time of year.
 Regardless of your feelings about the season, winter also means an overall drop in temperature and humidity.
 Lower humidity levels can have serious consequences for both your health and home.
 To combat the concern, consider the benefits of using a humidifier in the winter.

 Some telltale indicators of low humidity levels include dry skin, worsening cold and flu symptoms, static shock and warped wood floors.
 That’s just to name a few.

-While you cannot control the weather outside, you can control the temperature and humidity level indoors.
-Keep reading to find out the many health and home benefits that come from using humidifiers, and how to choose the best winter humidifier for your indoor space.
+While you cannot control the weather outside, you can control the temperature and humidity levels indoors.
+Keep reading to find out the many health and home benefits that come from using humidifiers, and how to choose the best winter-season humidifier for your indoor space.

-How Does Winter Affect Humidity in the Air?
+How Does Winter Affect Humidity?

 Benefits of Using Humidifiers in the Winter

-There are many benefits to adding humidification to your home’s HVAC system.
+There are many benefits to adding a humidification solution to your home’s HVAC system.
 Specifically in the winter, when low indoor humidity is a common problem, humidifiers help preserve home quality and improve occupant health.
 Here is a quick breakdown of some of the perks:

 - Reduces sinus headaches